These milk dud cookies are a soft, chewy, crunchy, delicious cookie treat that tastes great with flaked salt on top!

 You can freeze these cookies!
 In fact, they freeze very well.
 After they have cooled completely, flash freeze them for an hour on a cookie sheet before transferring to an airtight freezable container.
 Then keep them stored for up to 2 months, thaw, and eat.

-How to make milk dud cookies
+Check out how to make milk dud cookies with these simple step-by-step instructions:

 Cream together the butter and sugars in a mixing bowl until light and fluffy.
 Scrape down the sides of the bowl as needed.